jrthayer/Arcadum.Info/html/show/README.md

 # Show Page
 This directory generates each individual game page

+## Features
+1. Dynamically generates show page for individual show.
+2. Displays show banner and description.
+3. Has links for the YouTube and Twitch playlists.
+4. Has individual episode images and links.

 ## Input
 - This page expects a query string with the parameter "name"
   - Example: show/?name=prideOfTheNightwolf